 But when they were given to West 72nd Street, they located another diner that became open and had electricity.

-“It changed into nevertheless sunny, and each person simply came out to the street due to the fact they lost electricity and air conditioning; it became wonderful-crowded,” she said.
-“Everyone changed into placing out on the street on a nice night time.
-All you could pay attention was firetrucks up and down Broadway.
-All of Broadway was without visitors lights.”
+“It changed into nevertheless sunny, and everyone simply came out to the street because they lost electricity and air conditioning; it became wonderful-crowded,” she said.
+“Everyone changed into placing out on the street on a nice night.
+All you could pay attention to was fire trucks up and down Broadway.
+All of Broadway was without visitors’ lights.”